Austin A90 Atlantic: Performance

 The Atlantic was powered by an engine based on the proven Austin A70 OHV engine design, but increased to 2660 cc.
 The large four-cylinder produced 88 bhp @ 4000rpm and later saw service in the Austin-Healey 100.

 A convertible tested by the British magazine The Motor in 1948 had a top speed of 91 mph and could accelerate from 0-60 mph in 16.6 seconds.
 A fuel consumption of 21.7 mpgimp was recorded.
 The test car, which had the optional hydraulically powered top and window operation (£40 extra), cost £824, including taxes.

 The handling was average, but adequate for the era, with coil independent suspension at the front and leaf springs at the rear, employing lever arm shock absorbers or 'dampers' which, when worn, resulted in a characteristic 'wave motion' over undulating surfaces.
 The underpinnings were somewhat less exotic than the all-enveloping bodywork: the chassis and running gear were based on that of the well-proven 1949 Austin A70 Hampshire saloon (not to be confused with the smaller entry level A40 Devon).
 Brakes were initially a mix of hydraulic (front) and mechanical (rear) with 11 in drums, replaced by a fully hydraulic brake setup from 1951 onwards on the hardtop coupe (saloon) with large diameter finned drums and vented wheels.
 This made for efficient anti-fade braking for the time, necessary to bring the 26 long cwt vehicle to rest.

 Longevity

 The lack of factory rust proofing and styling that produced a multitude of mud traps led to rapid corrosion commonplace among many rushed post-war British designs.
 As a consequence of this and many Atlantics being broken up to provide spares for the Austin-Healey 100 very few examples survived into the 1970s, let alone the next century.
-In the UK today, it is estimated that fewer than 60 survive, half of them roadworthy.